Astros vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .227 with a double, three home runs, a walk and six RBI.
+- Ramirez has picked up at least one hit in four games in a row.
+In his last five games he is batting .381 with two doubles, four home runs, four walks and seven RBI.

 Ramírez Recent Games